 An internal Project Reference Group was established to ensure a cross collaboration of specialist professionals were given the opportunity to apply their technical and local expertise to the development of the vision.
 This group, as well as Council's Senior Leadership team and Councillors were consistently consulted with and engaged throughout the duration of the project.

 The Deloitte consortium conducted stakeholder workshops which were attended by community groups, government agencies, local businesses, local members of parliament and community advocates to inform the growth principles and overarching vision to Reimagining Campbelltown CBD.

 Following the establishment of a Draft Vision report and growth principles, a road show of engagement activities commenced which saw Council staff members at local events and centres to encourage the community to participate in surveys, address staff with any questions or concerns regarding the project, and to opt in to receive updates about the progress of the project.

-A full description of all engagement activities including an in-depth analysis of surveys and submissions can be found in the Engagement Summary(5MB, PDF)
+A full description of all engagement activities from Phase 1 including an in-depth analysis of surveys and submissions can be found in the Engagement Summary(5MB, PDF)